Forty-Bot/mpmetrics/README.md

 * Enums (StateSets) are not implemented.
 * Exemplars are not implemented.
 * Using a value of `None` for `registry` is not supported.
+* `multiprocessing_mode` is not supported.
+Gauges have a single series with one value.

 ## Limitations